taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ---

-This document attempts to document the free web API called Bored API available on [https://www.boredapi.com](https://www.boredapi.com).
+This blog documents the public web API, Bored API, available on [https://www.boredapi.com](https://www.boredapi.com).

 Readers are expected to have knowledge on web APIs.
 If not, please refer to [my other blog](https://taolicd.github.io/2019/08/08/Intro_API_blog.html).